renatomportugal/03.docker/docs/Imagens.md

 https://localhost:9443/devportal
 https://localhost:9443/admin
 https://localhost:9443/carbon

 Login to the web UIs using following credentials.
 Username: admin
-Password: admin
+Password: adminPower
 Please note that API Gateway will be available on following ports.

 https://localhost:8243